3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/javascript_intro.md

 I am a huge [Gustav Klimt](https://i.imgur.com/1EOSuCm.jpg) fan.
 I actually created a reproduction of this piece, _The Kiss_, by Klimt for our turquoise living room wall.
 I also love puzzles.
 This is part of why I love development, as I think of every problem as a puzzle and work on bite-sized pieces as I go along.
 My family gave me this puzzle for Christmas, combining two of my loves.

-Today, we are going to look at primitive data types in JavaScript, of which there are 6- strings, booleans, numbers, null, undefined and symbols.
-We will continue onto more complex data types on Monday.
+Today, we are going to look at **primitive** data types in JavaScript, of which there are 6- strings, booleans, numbers, null, undefined and symbols.
+We will continue onto **complex** data types on Monday.

 <br />